 I don’t recommend doing something crazy merely for sake of doing something crazy; that’s not what pursuing a God-given vision is about.
+Frankly, you might not have a sure-fire way to distinguish what is a crazy-good idea and what’s just a crazy idea.
 But if you’re going to do something the world counts as foolish, it has a way of creating a blank canvas for God to paint something.

 For that, I don’t like looking like that person.
 You know the one—the one whose head is in the clouds and is oblivious to what’s right in front of his or her face.
 I know I risk looking like that sort of person when I make decisions that are rooted in a faith that believes for things that aren’t visible, but every new thing really was made out of that which wasn’t visible.

 It’s a principle we see in the beginning of all new life.
 Brand new things start out not being able to be seen with our physical eyes.

 This is part 22 of 31 in a personal story participating in the Write 31 Days Challenge.
 To start at the beginning or to see all the posts in order, click here.
 If you want to follow along, follow on social media or subscribe as a reader to Eclectic Affinity.